arrow-left

 Note that whether a user chooses to persist credentials on-chain and/or off-chain, credential data is also persisted in the SSI Hub.
 SSI Hub facilitates credential exchange by persisting credential request and issuance messages

-On-chain credentials are registered on the Energy Web blockchain in the Claim Manager smart contract.
-The contract source code can be found here.
+On-chain credentials are registered on the Energy Web blockchain in the Claim Manager smart contractarrow-up-right.
+The contract source code can be found herearrow-up-right.
 A credential is registered in the contract when the credential is published by the holder.

 Holds mapping of issued verifiable credentials; Provides methods for credential verification

 Off-Chain credentials are not referenced on the blockchain.
-Off-chain credential data is persisted as a JSON web token on IPFS, a decentralized public filesystem.
+Off-chain credential data is persisted as a JSON web tokenarrow-up-right on IPFSarrow-up-right, a decentralized public filesystem.
 IPFS, like a blockchain, is a decentralized system and relies on a network of peer nodes to create a distributed system.

 DID Document data, including service endpoints, are publicly available on the Energy Web Chain.
 IPFS data is accessible to anyone who has the service endpoint that contains its location on IPFS.
 This is an important consideration when deciding to publish credentials to IPFS.